x00tex/hackTheBox/Boxes/linux/Retired/scriptKiddie/README.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-## Port 5000

-__Service:__ Werkzeug httpd 0.16.1 (Python 3.8.5)
+Port 5000 running Werkzeug httpd 0.16.1 (Python 3.8.5)

 ![](screenshots/web-page.png)

 * There is no command injection or lfi.
 * searchsploit and nmap don't have any known vulnerability.
 * msfvenom have a temlate option which is vulnerable.
-  * __Description:__ This module exploits a command injection vulnerability in Metasploit Framework's msfvenom payload generator when using a crafted APK file as an Android payload template.
+  * **Description:** This module exploits a command injection vulnerability in Metasploit Framework's msfvenom payload generator when using a crafted APK file as an Android payload template.
 Affects Metasploit Framework <= 6.0.11 and Metasploit Pro <= 4.18.0.
 The file produced by this module is a relatively empty yet valid-enough APK file.
 To trigger the vulnerability, the victim user should do the following: `msfvenom -p android/<...> -x`
   * [CVE-2020-7384 Rapid7](https://www.rapid7.com/db/modules/exploit/unix/fileformat/metasploit_msfvenom_apk_template_cmd_injection/)
     * msf module: `exploit/unix/fileformat/metasploit_msfvenom_apk_template_cmd_injection`
   * [Exploit script](https://www.exploit-db.com/exploits/49491)

-# Foothold:command_injection
+# Foothold

-## msfvenom apk injection
+## Command Injection

 The command vulnerability is in step 2 of this process from [apk.rb#L194-L197](https://github.com/rapid7/metasploit-framework/blob/64695f1/lib/msf/core/payload/apk.rb#L194-L197). keytool is executed using the following command line:
 ```rb